Medial Collateral Ligament Injury Physiotherapy Treatment

 • Functional exercises: Simulating real-life movements to ensure the knee can handle daily activities.

-• Modalities: Heat, ultrasound, or electrical stimulation may be used to manage pain and aid recovery.
+• Modalities: Heat, ultrasound, electrical stimulation, or cold laser therapy may be used to manage MCL pain and aid recovery.

 Recovery timeline